 - Prof. Violet M. Showers Johnson – President. email@example.com

-- Silvia Castro (University of Malaga, Spain) – Treasurer. email@example.com
+- Patricia Coloma (University of Murcia, Spain) – Treasurer. firstname.lastname@example.org

 - Arlette Frund (University of François – Rabelais, Tours, France) – Board Member. firstname.lastname@example.org